Ellie Crisell: BBC News

 On 12 September 2006, Crisell appeared on Newsnight, her first non-sports based appearance on BBC News main output.

 In November 2006, Crisell started relief presenting for BBC News.

-Following a second maternity leave in 2015, Crisell began presenting South East Today as a stand-in presenter from July onwards.
+Following a second maternity leave in 2015, Crisell began presenting South East Today that broadcast to areas of Kent, East Sussex, and parts of West Sussex and Surrey, as a stand-in presenter from July onwards.